MrunalKotkar/Art-Gallery/README.md

 ## Project Description

-To build an Art Gallery Management System for interactions between artists, customers, Art Enthusiasts.
-- To maintain record of Galleries, Exhibitions in respective gallery with multiple Events happening in exhibitions!
-- To maintain record of Artists, their paintings and contact details.
-- To showcase Paintings of various artists under diffrent categories for Customers to buy.

-## Abstract
-- Login page according to user type Administrator, Artists and Customer is designed.
-- Artists can login through their account and include details about new paintings made by them or other information.
-- Customers can login through their account and see different paintings available for selling purpose.
-- Administrator can include details about new art gallery, upcoming exhibition details and will also manage event details and their timings which will be conducted during        these exhibitions.
+This is an Art Gallery Management System for interactions between artists, customers and Art Enthusiasts.
+This system maintains records of Galleries, Exhibitions in respective gallery with multiple Events happening in exhibitions!
+It also maintains record of Artists, their paintings and contact details.
+It shows Paintings of various artists and their information with contact details and galleries of those artists respectively.
+It has the functionality in which artists can add their galleries as well as paintings.
+It also includes the like button through which customers can like the paintings according to their own interest.

 ## ER-diagram: